 Pre-hospital care shall be safe and delivered according to the applicable laws and regulations.
 During pre-hospital care, the patient's vital signs and evidence of life-threatening disorders shall be examined.
-Impairment of the judgment and lack of co-operation in psychiatric patients can worsen the situation.
+Impairment of the judgment and lack of cooperation in psychiatric patients can worsen the situation.
 Pre-hospital care is provided by emergency medical responders, who are the initial healthcare professionals who contact the patient before transferring to the hospital.
 The mental health hospitals might owe ambulances or contract another organization for the sourcing of ambulance services.
 This does not apply to the national ambulance system.
-The mental health hospital care.
+The mental health hospital shall develop and implement a policy and procedures for pre-hospital care.
 The policy shall address at least the following: